philbudne/spipatjs/README.md

 ### cset(S)

-Takes a String and returns a (possibly optimized) character set representing the Unicode characters in the string.
+Takes a String and returns a Set representing the Unicode characters in the string.

+### and(....)

+Takes any number of Pattern, String, Var, or Function arguments and returns a new Pattern which is a concatenation of all of the arguments.

 ### any(SSVF)